RagingRectangle/MadGruber/README.md

     - **varDescription:** Summary of this list of variables that will be shown.  ("Pick which device" or "Choose the port")
     - **varOptions:** The list of options that this variable can be ("1", "2", "3", "4", "5")

+## Links Setup
+- Add up to 25 links as buttons.
+- Discord invite links don't seem to work on PC/browser so use a URL shortener.
+- Emoji field is optional.
+    - Full emoji string `<:mad:475050731032936448>`
+    - Unicode form (Get correct form by escaping default emojis: `\😺`)

 ## Usage
 - Start the bot in a console with `node madgruber.js`